2018 WinnerAn integrated data pipeline for small-scale fisheries

 Step by step

-The project will provide capacity building and training for government partners, fisher stakeholders and data collectors.
+The project will provide three aspects of capacity building and training for government partners, fisher stakeholders, and data collectors: